themchn/Countries/README.md

 Should a channel stop working, just leave a message.
 You can do this with the Menu "Issues". :-)

-My ZZ_PLAYLIST_ALL_TV is also used in the pre-configuration of the new Hypnotix app.
+My `ZZ_PLAYLIST_ALL_TV.m3u` is also used in the pre-configuration of the new Hypnotix app.
 This app comes from the Linux Mint team. :-)

 https://itsfoss.com/hypnotix-iptv-app/